binerogroup/documentation/storage/persistent-block-storage/create-volume.rst

 OpenStack Horizon
 -----------------

-To create a volume using :doc:`/getting-started/managing-your-cloud/openstack-horizon`
+To create a volume by using :doc:`/getting-started/managing-your-cloud/openstack-horizon`

 - Under **Project**, click **Volumes** and then **Volumes** in the sidebar menu.